jskrnbindra/html-escape-unescape/README.md

 ## Troubleshooting

-Please follow this guidelines when reporting bugs and feature requests:
+Please follow these guidelines when reporting bugs and feature requests:

 1. Use [GitHub Issues](https://github.com/jskrnbindra/html-escape-unescape/issues) board to report bugs and feature requests (not our email address)
 2. Please **always** write steps to reproduce the error.
 That way we can focus on fixing the bug, not scratching our heads trying to reproduce it.